Presentation of wooden houses

 Sara Cultural Centre, Sweden

-The entire centre was built with more than 12,000 m³ of wood harvested from forests just 60 km from the city and processed at a local company also near Skellefteå.
-The lower part of the centre - the art gallery, museum, theatre and library - was built from laminated beams (glulam) and walls of CLT.
-The hotel was made of stacked 3D CLT modules placed between the 2 elevator shafts, also made entirely of CLT.
-No concrete was used at all for the structure, which shortened construction time and reduced the building's carbon footprint.
+The entire center was built with more than 12,000 m³ of wood harvested from forests just 60 km from the town and processed at a local company also near Skellefteå.
+The lower part of the center - the art gallery, museum, theater and library - was built from laminated beams (glulam) and walls of CLT.
+The hotel was made of overlapping 3D CLT modules placed between the 2 elevator shafts, also made entirely of CLT.
+No concrete was used at all for the structure, which shortened construction time and reduced the carbon footprint of the building.

-The design of the building was also aimed at reducing energy consumption.
-Solar panels installed on the roof produce renewable energy which, together with the wooden structure, offsets the carbon dioxide emissions produced by the building.
+The design of the building also aimed to reduce energy consumption.
+Solar panels installed on the roof produce renewable energy which, together with the wooden structure, offsets the building's carbon dioxide emissions.
 The surplus energy produced by the solar panels is stored in the basement.
-To achieve 100% renewable energy, the centre's power system has been optimised and integrated with the city's central energy solutions.
+In order to obtain 100% renewable energy, the center's power supply system was optimized and integrated with the city's central energy solutions.

 Sara Cultural Centre, Sweden